reosablo/mgrcd-live2d/README.md

 ...
 ```

-All model ids will be processed with no cast parameters.
+All chara ids will be processed with no cast parameters.

 ### Load generated Live2D models into Live2DViewerEX